lorispuchol/BADASS/P2/README.md

 __2. Wide Area Network (WAN)__: A network that connects computers and devices over a large geographical area such as a country or the world
 - Large Geographic Coverage
-- The Internet itself is a type of WAN which connects LANs
+- The Internet itself is a type of WAN
 - Can be ISP (Internet Service Provider) / Government

 __3. Internet__: A global network of networks that connects millions of private, public, academic, business, and government networks

-__4. Router (layer 3: network)__: A device designed to connect and route traffic between different networks
+__4. Router (Layer 3: Network)__: A device designed to connect and route traffic between different networks
 - Forwards packets between different networks (LAN → WAN, VLAN → VLAN).
-- Most routers pass data between LANs andz WANs.
+- Most routers pass data between LANs and WANs.

 [See router schema](../routing-diagram.png)